About 1,000 Met officers suspended or on restricted duties amid force clean-up

 – The number of reports from the public and officers of alleged misconduct has doubled.

-The force has also checked all officers against records on the police national computer, uncovering 11 cases which were subject to further assessment and five are now gross misconduct investigations.
+The force has also checked all officers against records on the police national computer, uncovering 11 cases that were subject to further assessment and five are now gross misconduct investigations.

 Details of all Met employees, both civilian staff and police, were also checked against intelligence records on the Police National Database.